nyemash/zmk-config-ssk/README.md

 [SSKoy.zip](https://github.com/nyemash/zmk-config-ssk/files/11057691/SSKoy.zip)

-Pics and list on what I had to fix on my 2nd pcb / and going to 3rd.
+Pics and list on what I had to fix on my 2nd pcb / and going to 3rd. **Need to try build a PCB again and add diodes per column to get some sort of key rollover but then ghosting would most likely occur.**

 * ~~Reset - reason for the slanted switch; to correct trace~~
 * ~~Batt connector - used a vertical mount that interfered with backplate; use a horizontal female connector or move it up~~